 The IB Diploma Programme Coordinator is Mr. Dave Miller.
 He always has time to talk.
-Most days he can be found in Room 134, the IB Office, just inside the main entrance from 8:30 until 4:30.
+Most days he can be found the IB Office, affectionately known as The Fishbowl, which is located just inside the main entrance in Room 134.
+Typically Mr. Miller is in the school from 8:30 until 5pm.

 The IB CAS Coordinator is Ms. Lisa Yasui.
-Most days she can be found in room 102, where she teaches Japanese, or across the hall in Room 117, the CAS office.
+Most days she can be found in room 102, where she teaches Japanese.

-The IB Extended Essay Coordinator is Ms. Candis Keirn.
-Most days she can be found in Room 121, where she teaches History.
+The IB Extended Essay Coordinator is Mr. Mike Eastwood.
+Most days he can be found in Room 223, where he teaches Chemistry.

 Our Counselling Staff is also found in Room 116.
 They divide responsibility for our students alphabetically by last name: